LeChatErrant/HackathonOpenBanking/inMoov/README.md

 First we going to install all dependencies :
 (depending on your distribution you should use apt, dnf or yum ...)

+WARNING : IF THE HARDWARE IS NOT CONNECTED, THAT WILL NOT WORK.

 At the root of the repository :

     1 - Python3 :
 Python3 is the version of python we used to program all features about the robot.